MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 * An AWS account where you can create a Kubernetes cluster (either your own Kubernetes cluster or EKS)
 * It's preferable that you have some basic Kubernetes experience
 * Git installed locally.
 See https://git-scm.com/downloads
 * Node JS installed.
-You'll need version 6.10.1 - 6.11.x.
+You'll need version > 6.10.1, but it must be 6.x.x.
 See https://nodejs.org/en/download/.
 If you have a different version, you can uninstall it (on Mac), and install the correct version using homebrew:

 ```bash